Saima Latif, Ph.D., Researcher, Writer, Psychologist, Hypnotherapist, CBT & EMDR Therapist, Coach and Expert Consultant based in the UK.

 When you meet someone for the first time, they will ask your name.
 The next question is likely to be about what you do for [...]

-PTSD Treatment: How to Support Clients Struggling With Trauma
+Ptsd Treatment: How to Support Clients Dealing With Trauma

 Imagine going through a traumatic experience like a car accident, earthquake, or explosion.
 That would be bad enough, wouldn’t it?
 Now imagine reliving the experience, [...]